edgedb/easy-edgedb/README.md

 # Welcome!

 Welcome to the tutorial to learn EdgeDB in plain English.
 "Plain English" means using simple phrases and short sentences so you can quickly get the information you need.
-This lets you learn EdgeDB with a minimum of distractions, and is helpful if English is your second (or third, fourth...) language.
+This lets you learn EdgeDB with a minimum of distractions, and can be helpful if English is your second language (or third, or fourth...).

-Nevertheless, simple English doesn't mean boring.
+Nevertheless, simple English doesn't mean boring, and we will learn EdgeDB through a story.
 We will imagine that we are creating the database for a game that is based on the book Bram Stoker's Dracula.
+This book was published in 1897 and shows the

 Because it will use the events in the book for the background, we need a database to tie everything together.
 It will need to show the connections between the characters, locations, dates, and more.
+We will start with a simple schema (structure) and build up from there, changing it as we go.
+Meanwhile, we will learn how to use queries that are more and more complex.
+At the end of each chapter you will be able to experiment with the schema and total inserted data.
+There will be some questions as well per chapter to give you some challenges to solve.

 # Chapter 1 - Jonathan Harker travels to Transylvania

 ![thththt](Sample_image.png)

 In the beginning of the book we see the main character Jonathan Harker, a young lawyer who is going to meet a client.
 The client is a rich man named Count Dracula who lives somewhere in Eastern Europe.
 Jonathan still doesn't know that Count Dracula is a vampire, so he's enjoying the trip to a new part of Europe.
-Here is how the book begins, with parts that are good for a database in **bold**:
+The book begins with Jonathan writing in his journal as he travels.
+The parts that are good for a database in **bold**:

 >**3 May**. **Bistritz**.—Left **Munich** at **8:35 P.M.**, on **1st May**, arriving at **Vienna** early next morning; should have arrived at 6:46, but train was an hour late. **Buda-Pesth** seems a wonderful place, from the glimpse which I got of it from the train...

 ## Schema, object types

-This is already a lot of information, and it helps us start to think about our database schema (structure).
-EdgeQL uses [SDL (schema definition language)](https://edgedb.com/docs/edgeql/sdl/index#ref-eql-sdl) that makes migration easy.
+This is already a lot of information, and it helps us start to think about our database schema.
+The language used for EdgeDB is called EdgeQL, and is used to define, mutate, and query data.
+Inside it is [SDL (schema definition language)](https://edgedb.com/docs/edgeql/sdl/index#ref-eql-sdl) that makes migration easy, and which we will learn in this book.
 So far our schema needs the following:

 - Some kind of City or Location type.
-Cities should have a name and a location, and sometimes a different name or spelling.
+These types that we can create are called [object types](https://www.edgedb.com/docs/datamodel/objects#object-types), made out of properties and links.
+What properties should a City type have?
+Perhaps a name and a location, and sometimes a different name or spelling.
 Bistritz for example is now called Bistrița (it's in Romania), and Buda-Pesth is now written Budapest.
 - Some kind of Person type.
 We need it to have a name, and also a way to track the places that the person visited.

-To make a type in EdgeQL, just use the keyword `type` followed by the type name, then `{}` curly brackets.
+To make a type inside a schema, just use the keyword `type` followed by the type name, then `{}` curly brackets.
 Our `Person` type will start out like this:

 ```
 type Person {
 }
 ```

 That's all you need to create a type, but there's nothing inside there yet.
-Inside it we add the properties for our `Person` type.
+Inside the brackets we add the properties for our `Person` type.
 Use `required property` if the type needs it, and just `property` if it is optional.

 ```
 type Person {